alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-27-stats-again.markdown

 print(f"Selected lambda CV = {model_cv.alpha_}")
 ```

-In a future post I will write about feature selection for Machine Learning.
+In a future post I will write more about feature selection for Machine Learning.